InfinityLoop1308/PipePipe/README.md

 ### Beyond NewPipe

+#### YouTube Enhancements
-* SponsorBlock (YouTube & BiliBili)
+* Integrate SponsorBlock for skipping sponsored segments (YouTube & BiliBili)
-* ReturnYouTubeDislike
+* Restore YouTube dislikes with ReturnYouTubeDislike
-* Bullet comments / Live Chats
+* Show original titles on YouTube (non-localized)
+* Log in to access restricted or premium content

+#### Media Features
+* Display live chats in danmaku-style overlays
+* Support AV1 and VP9 codecs for efficient, high-quality playback
+* Enable music player mode with background playback

+#### Filtering
-* Search filters
+* Apply advanced search filters for better discovery
-* Search & sort in local playlists
-* Filter out unwanted items by keywords/channels/...
+* Filter out unwanted items by keywords or channels
-* Music player mode & Background playing
-* Sleep timer
+* Block shorts and paid videos for a cleaner feed

+#### Playback Controls
-* Fullscreen gestures
+* Use swipe-to-seek and fullscreen gestures for intuitive navigation
-* Login to watch restricted / premium contents
+* Long-press to speed up playback
+* Set a sleep timer for bedtime listening

+#### Enhanced Playlists
+* Download full playlists at once
+* Search and sort within local playlists and histories

-* ... and many minor improvements
+... and many more improvements!

 ## Screenshots